emersion/go-pgp-pubkey/README.md

 # go-pgp-local-pubkey

-Get a PGP public key from the local database
+Get a PGP public key from various sources:
+* The local GPG database
+* HKP keyservers